keboola/component-cj-affiliate/component_config/configuration_description.md

-The example of component's configuration can be foung in the [repository](https://bitbucket.org/kds_consulting_team/kds-team.ex-cj-affiliate/src/master/component_config/sample-config/).

 The API returns commissions that satisfy a query sent to the API.
-The **full** query sent to the API might have the following form
+The **full** query sent to the API might have the following form:

 ```
 { publisherCommissions(forPublishers: ["999"], sinceEventDate:"2018-08-08T00:00:00Z",beforeEventDate:"2018-08-09T00:00:00Z"){count payloadComplete records {actionTrackerName websiteName advertiserName postingDate pubCommissionAmountUsd items { quantity perItemSaleAmountPubCurrency totalCommissionPubCurrency }  }  } }